Our people, our work, our future

 Mining is essential to modern life, but our industry must adapt to changing times.
 Mounting costs, sustainability issues and the impacts on communities are all primary concerns for responsible operators.
 As an industry we need to rethink the way mining is done.

 CMIC is working with major players worldwide in the move toward zero waste mining.
-Together we strive to develop technologies and innovations that will reduce wastes, lower costs and mitigate environmental impacts across all aspects of mining.
+Together we strive to develop and deploy technologies that will reduce wastes, lower costs and mitigate environmental impacts across all aspects of mining.
 Together we are building a more resilient industry.

 Our growing membership consists of mining operators and innovators across the world who see the need for a cooperative, concerted move toward a more efficient, sustainable industry.